 A pleasant day to all of you.

-In the story in the
+We've been following the story in the

-book of Genesis about Joseph, Israel's son,

-he has found himself
+book of Genesis about Joseph, Israel's son, who has found himself

 being done wrong by others and yet found Grace in God's sight and God

 took care of him.
 Let's see if God continues to do so.
+The last time,

-in fact is was quite the opposite.
+is was quite the opposite.
 Consequently, Joseph has been thrown in

 prison where the king's (Pharaoh's) prisoners were held.